 Young children witness dad’s shocking assault on mum

-A Southern Downs man has avoided jail after pleading guilty to assaulting his ex-partner in a violent dispute in front of their children, aged two and one.
+A WARWICK man has avoided jail after pleading guilty to assaulting his ex-partner in a violent dispute in front of their children, aged two and one.

 The father, who can't be named for legal reasons, and his ex got into a heated argument at their Warwick home on March 4.